scientific-python/specs/purpose-and-process/index.md

 as well as engaging with projects directly.
 It will be helpful to recruit additional authors from different projects to help develop the SPEC and respond to feedback from the ecosystem.

+# Notes

+[^draft]:
+    Normally, Hugo does not render documents with `draft: true` in its header.
+    However, we use the this field to render SPECs with a warning that they are draft documents.